JesseAlderliesten/pkg-dev-ctv/proposal.md

 ## Introduction

 Packages extend R by providing additional code and/or data.
-Package development is typically an iterative process and maintenance involves responding to changes in R and package dependencies.
+Package development is typically an iterative process, and maintenance involves responding to changes in R and package dependencies.

 The essential tools for building and installing packages are provided as